 The magazine has given visibility to and helped make the careers of such successful writers as John O'Hara, John Cheever, John Updike, F. Scott Fitzgerald, Raymond Carver, J.D.
 Salinger, Janet Frame, Salman Rushdie, and Alice Munro.
 Despite the universal decline in magazine readership since the birth of online publishing, The New Yorker (under the leadership of editor David Remnick) continues to thrive, boasting over 1,240,000 readers.

 The New Yorker Style

 Though The New Yorker has contributed more than its fair share of short stories to the literary canon, that doesn't mean everything it publishes is conservative.
 The magazine has also taken chances on some fairly experimental writers like George Saunders and Haruki Murakami.
-What that means for you, the writer, is that even if your work veers towards the less traditional, feel free to give it a shot.
+What that means for you, the writer, is that even if your work veers toward the less traditional, feel free to give it a shot.

 Sally will always believe that she knew at once—even before she heard Peter’s voice, she knew what had happened.
 If an accident had happened, it would not be to her six-year-old, who was brave but not inventive, not a showoff.
 From "Deep-Holes" by Alice Munro.